riyanshibohra/OnsetLab/README.md

 ## What

-Agent framework that connects small language models (via Ollama) to MCP tools.
-REWOO architecture with ReAct fallback makes 3-4B models actually usable for tool calling.
+Agent framework for small language models (3B parameters) that achieves GPT-4 level tool use on your laptop.
+Uses REWOO architecture (plan → execute → verify) with ReAct fallback for robustness.

+- **No API keys** - runs entirely on Ollama
+- **No fine-tuning** - works out of the box with any Ollama model
+- **MCP support** - connect to any MCP-compatible server

 ## Install